-You don’t typically think of a person who struggles with fear of man as a battler, but Sally is one.
+It is not typical to think of a person who struggles with fear of man to be a battler, but Sally is one.

 It’s Sally’s way or no way at all.
 She is relentless when it comes to what she wants.
 It’s easier for me to give in rather than fight her on everything that comes up in our marriage.

 He is right.
 Sally is a fighter, but she only fights the fights she knows she can win.
-If fearful people are going to fight at all, they will only fight when there is a predetermined outcome–the outcome that has a win at the end of it.
+If fearful people are going to fight at all, they will only fight when there is a predetermined outcome–an outcome that has a win at the end of it.

 I will hide from you

-But the complexity of her sin is not that clear-cut.
+But the complexity of her sin is not that compartmentalized.
 Sally is a hider as well.
 There are pockets of silence or secrets that she does not expose to her husband because she is afraid of him verbally stomping on her.

 Fighting the wrong fight

-Discern his wife
+1. Discern his wife

-Defeat his sin
+2. Defeat his sin

 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.